-- a) Fever (99.4 or higher under the arm and 100.4 orally) - b) Red inflamed eyes; runny eyes - c) Thick colored mucus from the nose accompanied by fever or coughing - a) Coughing is frequent enough to prevent eating, sleeping, playing - d) Discomfort that leads to excessive crying, tiredness, or inability to enjoy time spent in a school setting.
+- a) Fever (99.4 or higher under the arm and 100.4 orally) - b) Red inflamed eyes; runny eyes - c) Thick colored mucus from the nose accompanied by fever or coughing - r) Coughing is frequent enough to prevent eating, sleeping, playing - d) Discomfort that leads to excessive crying, tiredness, or inability to enjoy time spent in a school setting. - e) We reserve the right to ask that a negative COVID test be provided in order to return to school.

-5) REQUIRED PICK UP TIME WHEN A CHILD HAS SIGNS OF CONTAGION:
+REQUIRED PICK UP TIME WHEN A CHILD HAS SIGNS OF CONTAGION